 HPSH 5430 Dysphagia (4:3:1,F) A detailed study of the anatomy and physiology of normal and disordered swallowing patterns, with discussion of current diagnostic techniques and treatment alternatives.
 Includes a lab to allow hands-on experience in interpreting swallow studies.
-ISBN: ProEd 31717; ProEd 31739

-HPSH 5463 Adult Language Assessment & Intervention (4:4:0,F) Effects of normal aging on communication.
+ISBN: 978-0323187015 HPSH 5463 Adult Language Assessment & Intervention (4:4:4,F) Effects of normal aging on communication.
 Assessment and intervention models for acquired adult language disorders (e.g. aphasia, dementia, traumatic brain injury).
 Medical terminology and report writing will also be included.
 ISBN: 978-1-59756-477-9; 978-142834057-2

-HPSH 5466 Augmentative and Alternative Communication (4:3:1,F) A study of the emerging area of augmentative and alternative communication, including a perspective on how these alternative and augmentative systems fit within the broad area of communication development and disorders.
+HPSH 5466 Augmentative and Alternative Communication (4:3:1,F) Examination of augmentative and alternative communication (AAC) for individuals with severe communication disorders, including a perspective on how AAC fits within the broad area of communication development and disorders.
+Topics include assessment and intervention issues, clinical populations who may require AAC, and research in AAC.
 ISBN: 978-1598571967

-HPSH 6000 Master's Thesis (V:0:V,F) May have 2 enrollments for credit.
+HPSH 6000 Master's Thesis (V/1/6:01/6,F) May have 2 enrollments for credit.
 Consent of instructor is required.
 No textbook is required.

-HPSH 6001 Master's Thesis (V:0:V,F) May have 2 enrollments for credit.
+HPSH 6001 Master's Thesis (V/1/6:0:1/6,F) May have 2 enrollments for credit.
 Consent of instructor is required.
 No textbook is required.